SimonCropp/GraphQL.EntityFramework/docs/mdsource/defining-graphs.source.md

 ## Fields

 Queries in GraphQL.net are defined using the [Fields API](https://graphql-dotnet.github.io/docs/getting-started/introduction#queries).
 Fields can be mapped to Entity Framework by using `IEfGraphQLService`. `IEfGraphQLService` can be used in either a root query or a nested query via dependency injection.
-Alternatively the base type `EfObjectGraphType` or `EfObjectGraphType<TSource>` can be used for root or nested graphs respectively.
+Alternatively convenience methods are exposed on the types `EfObjectGraphType` or `EfObjectGraphType<TSource>` for root or nested graphs respectively.
 The below samples all use the base type approach as it results in slightly less code.

 ### Root Query